NHSDigital/software-engineering-quality-framework/README.md

 ## Purpose

-This framework is concerned with using "good" software engineering to support rapid and safe delivery of high-quality software, at scale.
+This framework is concerned with using "good" software engineering to support rapid and safe delivery of high-quality software, at scale

 It aims to:
 1. Describe a shared (across multiple teams) definition of "good" engineering